kant/hecatomb/snakemake/TECHNICAL_NOTES.md

 We decided to abstract out downloading the databases.
 This is very often a time-consuming task and we appreciate the unstable network connections make this tricky.
 We [have described](../databases) how to build the databases without using `snakemake`, but of course provide that as a pipeline too.

+We separately remove the LINEs and SINEs from the sequences.
+The human genome we used is masked to remove those elements (and other viral elements), and so we have a separate screen for LINEs and SINEs.
+This puts those hits in a separate fastq file and so you can explore them if your virus has a SINE element (for example, the [BeAn 58058 poxvirus](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5334577/) has a SINE element.)

 # Snakemake

 We chose to use [snakemake](https://snakemake.readthedocs.io/) over other workflow managers largely because of our extensive experience with it.
 However, there is no reason you could not implement `hecatomb` in nextflow or any one of the other workflow managers.